AgnostiqHQ/covalent/doc/source/api/executors/gcpbatch.rst

 4. Required Cloud Resources
 ===========================================

+In order to successfully execute tasks using the Google Batch executor, some cloud resources need to be provisioned apriori.

+* Google storage bucket

+   The executor uses a storage bucket to store/cache exception/result objects that get generated during execution

+* Google Docker artifact registry

+  The executor submits a container job whose image is pulled from the provided ``container_image_uri`` argument of the executor

+* Service account

-In order to successfully execute tasks using the Google Batch executor, some cloud resources need to be provisioned apriori.The executor uses a storage bucket to store/cache exception/result objects that get generated during execution.
-The executor submits a container job whose image is pulled from the provided ``container_image_uri`` argument of the executor.
-Lastly, keeping good security practices in mind, the jobs are executed using a service account that only has the necessary permissions attached to it that are required for the job to finish.
+  Keeping good security practices in mind, the jobs are executed using a service account that only has the necessary permissions attached to it that are required for the job to finish.